 - Possessions that are short notice (less than two weeks) can easily have issues because the lenders and lawyers have not have much time to get the paperwork done.

 I usually ask my clients to check with their lawyer a few days before possession to see if there are any issues but there are also circumstances that may be unforeseen.
-Make sure you are aware that you may not get keys right at noon on the possession day.
-I know it’s hard not to be really excited, but no one wants to be waiting on the street with a full moving truck and no where to put their furniture.
-So you might want to take it easy on possession day and make sure all goes well before making any big plans.
+Make sure you are aware that you may not get or give over keys right at noon on the possession day.
+I know it’s hard not to be really excited for it all to be over, but until the money has been received, it’s not complete!

 by +Alan F Macdonald REALTOR® | Copyright © – gimme-shelter.com